 After completing the steps above and verifying that torch.cuda.is_avaialble() is returning True, your deep learning environment is ready and you can move to the first step: inferencing.

-Stay tuned for the second blog post in this series, which will cover the different types of deep learning models and provide a step-by-step guide to running deep learning in your new environment.
+The second blog post in this series (Deep Learning with ArcGIS Pro Tips & Tricks: Part 2) covers the different types of deep learning models and provides a step-by-step guide to running deep learning in your new environment.